 When looking for an affordable and reliable source of last year’s smartphone models, look no further than GO Wholesale.
-You’ll find a huge range of refurbished phones on our online marketplace, retail-ready to buy in bulk in the numbers your business requires, as and when you need them.
+You’ll find a huge range of new and refurbished phones on our online marketplace, retail-ready to buy in bulk in the numbers your business requires, as and when you need them.
 For those interested in recent models, you’ll find phones manufactured by all the major players, such as Apple, Samsung, Sony and many more.

 All of our refurbished phones go through a five-step process to ensure they're retail-ready when offered for sale to resellers.

 Step 1 - Each phone is thoroughly inspected and a test of its basic features is undertaken to identify any issues.

 Step 2 - Technical tests reveal if any parts need replacing.
 If this is the case, they are replaced with the original branded parts.

 Step 3 - Another full test is undertaken to ensure product functionality.